cerealsdevelopment/cherrymenu/README.md

 I developed this simple python scripts because Cherry Trail devices always do not work Out of the Box.

-Prerequisites:
+- Prerequisites:

   Python3

-How to:
+- How to:

-To run the script simply save it wherever you want.
+  1. To run the script simply save it wherever you want.

-Open terminal/Konsole and run:
+  2. Open terminal/Konsole and run:

-python cherryadditions.py
+  3. python cherryadditions.py

   You will be presented with a menu with different options:

   - Set Brightness
-- Update the system without upgrading kernel
+  - Update the system without upgrading kernel (ie Kernel 5.6.6 brought more frequent freezes and reboots than previous kernels.
+Until 5.7 is released the 5.3.7 works well, the worst issue encounteres the random inability to power on from a suspend)
   - Reboot, shutdown
-- If you press 9 you terminate the script
+  - If you press 9, you terminate the script